-There are many different styles of maternity or nursing bras available and it can be confusing deciding which one to buy.
-We hope this article answers your questions.
+There are many different styles of maternity or nursing bras available.
+It can be confusing to know what’s best for you.
+Fortunately there are experts who can help.

 When should I be fitted?